AbdnCHDS/guidebook/pages/data-storage.md

 It is also important to consider how long you need to store your data for and who will be in charge of deleting it after this period has elapsed.

-The university provides a range of storage solutions, and information about these can be found on the webpage [Data Storage and Archiving](https://www.abdn.ac.uk/staffnet/working-here/it-services/datastorage.php#panel2066).
+The university provides a range of storage solutions, and information about these can be found on the webpage [Data Storage and Archiving for Principal Investigators](https://www.abdn.ac.uk/staffnet/working-here/it-services/datastorage.php#panel2066), [Data Storage of Staff and PGR](https://www.abdn.ac.uk/it/service-portfolio/sc-pc-filestore.php).
+The data storage for your research project on the UoA shared drive can be requested [here](https://uoa.freshservice.com/support/catalog/items/157).

 Note that in this instance 'archiving' does not refer to curation and storage of data, but simply to long term storage.
 However, if you store clear [contextual information](data-documentation.md) and/or a completed [Data Documentation Template](https://github.com/AbdnCHDS/DataDocumentationTemplate) together with your data, then you will have done the necessary curatorial work to help your data be findable, understandable and re-useable.